 Cool Effect was founded by Dee and Richard Lawrence, parents of Dickinson alumnus Blake Lawrence, class of 2013.
 Blake is the marketing manager at Cool Effect.

-Dickinson has cut its annual emissions of carbon dioxide and other GHGs by 30 percent since 2008, from nearly 15,000 metric tons to roughly 10,000 metric tons.
+Dickinson has cut its annual emissions of carbon dioxide and other GHGs by about 30 percent since 2008, from nearly 15,000 metric tons to roughly 9,000 metric tons.
 We’ve done this through energy conservation programs, energy efficient technologies, green building practices, and renewable energy credits.
 We have reduced emissions while producing cost savings for Dickinson that are directed to our Green Revolving Fund and used to finance new projects.